mi4code/SimpleHotkeys/README.md

 ```python
 simplehotkeys.add_hotkey(keys_list, callback_on_press=None, callback_on_longpress=None, callback_on_toolongpress=None, callback_on_doublepress=None)
 ```
-Sets up callbacks for given key combination and event.
-Note that there is little reaction delay that depends on what callbacks are set (when only `callback_on_press` is set calls callback on keydown, when `callback_on_longpress` or `callback_on_toolongpress` is set waits for the key release, when `callback_on_doublepress` is set waits for next keypress).
+Sets up callbacks for given key combination.
+Note that there is little reaction delay that depends on what callbacks are set ( when only `callback_on_press` is set, the callback is called on keydown;
+when `callback_on_longpress` or `callback_on_toolongpress` is set, it waits for the key release;
+when `callback_on_doublepress` is set, waits for next keypress).
 Calling this function for the second time with same key_list will remove the old callbacks.
 To prevent blocking keypress detection, callbacks are always called as threads.